 The reverse of the 1907 Indian Head cent features an oak wreath with a Union shield at the top center of the field.
 The wreath encircles the denomination ONE CENT, which is expressed in two lines of text at the center of the reverse.
 Since this coin was struck in Philadelphia, there is no mintmark.

-The edge of the 1907 Indian Head cent is smooth or plain, without reeding or lettering.
+The edge of the 1907 Indian Head cent is plain or smooth, without reeding or edgelettering.